H. Pylori Natural Treatment Guide: Symptoms, Diet, Herbals

 If you are considering a H. pylori natural treatment protocol, here are a few product options and considerations:

-For eradicating H. pylori we typically use a protocol that includes Matula Tea, Mastic Gum and/or Allicin (garlic extract).
+For eradicating H. pylori we typically use a protocol that includes Matula Tea, Mastic Gum, Black Cumin Seed and/or Allicin (garlic extract).

 Biofilm disruptor

 Like most bacterial infections, H. pylori is known to form biofilms as part of its survival and defense against eradication.
 As such, we commonly use a biofilm disruptor to help breakdown biofilm and assist with eradication.
-There are a number of products available, but the most well tolerated and effective in our clients is Biofilm Defense by Kirkman Labs.
-If recommended by your practitioner, you can find it on Amazon or iHerb.
+There are a number of products available, but the most well tolerated and effective in our experience is Biofilm Defense by Kirkman Labs or Apex Energetics, Biofilm-CLR (available on our Fullscipt Dispensary).

 Probiotics for H. pylori